Cirkewwa Right Arch (Green Arch) | Reef Dive, Malta

 Reef Dive, Cirkewwa, Malta

 Cirkewwa Right Arch is a beautiful natural underwater archway.
-The Arch was originally a large cavern, which roof has long since collapsed, leaving the arch as a result.
+The arch was originally a large cavern whose roof has long since collapsed, leaving the arch as a result.

-Entry to the sea for the Arch dive is from the lighthouse giant stride entry point (the same entry point used for the tugboat Rozi wreck).
-When diving along the reef it is a fairly shallow dive between 10-18 metres.
-Diving the Arch can also be combined with Tugboat Rozi dive, depending on gas consumption.
+Entry to the sea for the arch dive is from the lighthouse giant stride entry point (the same entry point used for the Tugboat Rozi wreck).
+When diving along the reef it is a fairly shallow dive between 10 and 18 metres.
+Diving the arch can also be combined with the Tugboat Rozi dive, depending on gas consumption.

-The reef continues well beyond the Arch around the depth of 15-20m, and further on the seabed next to the reef reaches depths over 40 meters.
-The wall offers many small swim throughs which make for exciting new adventures for beginners
+The reef continues well beyond the arch at around 15–20m depth, and further on the seabed next to the reef reaches depths of over 40 metres.
+The wall offers many small swim-throughs which make for exciting new adventures for beginners.

-Cirkewwa Arch is also known as Right Arch or Green Arch.
-There is another less known arch in Cirkewwa at Paradise Bay reef called Ben's Arch, Left Arch or White Arch.
+Cirkewwa Arch is also known as the Right Arch or Green Arch.
+There is another, less well-known arch in Cirkewwa at the Paradise Bay reef called Ben's Arch, Left Arch or White Arch.

-The Arch starts at 12 meters down to 19 meters to the seabed.
-On your way to the Arch, there are many swim-throughs which makes this dive more exciting and adventurous.
+The arch starts at 12 metres and descends to 19 metres at the seabed.
+On your way to the arch, there are many swim-throughs which make this dive more exciting and adventurous.

-Below the Arch, is a large seagrass bowl where you may be able to find moray eels, octopusses, and occasional stingrays resting in the grass.
-Be sure to take your camera as this dive is beautiful and the archway makes for a great background for your underwater selfies.
+Below the arch is a large seagrass bowl where you may find moray eels, octopuses, and occasional stingrays resting in the grass.
+Be sure to take your camera, as the archway makes for a stunning background for underwater photos.

-The maximum depth on this dive is 18m; as such it is ideal for divers with Open Water certification or above.
-Sometimes the currents can be strong near the arch, so some experience with currents is advised.
+The maximum depth on this dive is 18m, making it ideal for divers with Open Water certification or above.
+Currents can sometimes be strong near the arch, so some experience with currents is advised.

 Older Post